matomo-org/developer-documentation/docs/5.x/ab-tests/browser.md

 ## Embedding an experiment

+__Note:__ the embedded experiment code should be placed before your page view is tracked, for example before `_paq.push(['trackPageView']);`.
+This helps ensure that the A/B test is tracked before any page redirects.

 When creating an experiment in your Piwik, the A/B testing plugin will generate for you the JavaScript code that will run your experiment and that you need to embed in your pages.
 The code typically looks like this: